robertparsonsdev/Forming/README.md

 # Forming: iPhone Habit Tracking App
 **Forming** is an iPhone application designed to allow users to create and view their habits on a weekly basis, view their history and track goals, and hold users accountable with automated tracking.
 It is designed to allow the user to quickly identify which habits need to completed for the current day.

+Forming was designed, built, and tested using Swift and programatic UI in Xcode.

 ### Technologies Used
 - Core Data
 - Background App Refresh